Denny answers:

 Pray to God the Father by the name of Jesus in the power of the Holy Spirit.

-When we pray, we are actually talking to God the Father, God the Son (Jesus), and God the Holy Spirit, because they are all one God.
+When we pray, we're actually talking to God the Father, God the Son (Jesus), and God the Holy Spirit, because they're all one God.
 Jesus prayed to God the Father and taught us to do the same.

 When Jesus saves us from sin, He gives us the Holy Spirit.
 The Holy Spirit lives inside of Christians to help us know and obey God.
 The Holy Spirit also helps us pray.
 So we pray to God the Father by the name of Jesus in the power of the Holy Spirit.